chef/chef-server/README.md

     $ cd .git/hooks
     $ ln -s ../../pre-commit.sh pre-commit

+If you ever need to skip this commit hook ( such as when using :focus in documentation) you can use:

+    $ git commit -n

 ## Running the Tests in Development

 The easiest way to run tests when hacking on either private chef